-Whilst many are still looking forward to competing in the 2017 AVGU National Championship on the Gold Coast this October, the Port Stephens committee have really got their act together, announcing a new naming rights sponsor and opening entries for the event on a new web page.
+With a very successful 2017 championship having been completed on the Gold Coat with almost 500 competitors, the Port Stephens committee have really got their act together, announcing a new naming rights sponsor and opening entries for the event on a new web page.

 Port Stephens, two and a half hours drive north of Sydney and 30 minutes from Newcastle airport, is a renowned tourist attractor at the best of times and this week long festival of competition golf and socialising is sure to appeal to many.

 The 2018 AVGU National Championship will be conducted at Nelson Bay Golf Club, Horizons Golf Resort, Pacific Dunes and Muree Golf Club from 12 to 16 November.

 The championship is an annual event that rotates around the states and territories with a history going back to 1990.

 Whilst there is always keen competition amongst low handicap golfers for the overall national scratch champion, the event is also contested in a number of handicapped grades and divisions, giving golfers of all levels a chance to share in prizes.

 The 2018 event will be open to male veteran golfers aged over 55 and ladies over 50 (see full entry conditions).